-Without the approval of Holdings' stockholders, other than pursuant to Section 10, the Committee shall not (i) increase the benefits accrued to participants, (ii) increase the number of shares which may be issued under the Plan, (iii) modify the requirements for participation in the Plan, (iv) lapse or waive restrictions except in limited cases relating to death, disability, retirement, termination of employment without "cause" as is determined by the Board, or (v) change in control.
+Without the approval of Holdings' stockholders, other than pursuant to Section 9, the Committee shall not (i) increase the benefits accrued to Participants, (ii) increase the number of shares which may be issued under the Plan, (iii) cancel any Share Option in exchange for cash or another Grant (other than in connection with Substitute Awards) (iv) modify the requirements for participation in the Plan, (v) lapse or waive restrictions except in limited cases relating to death, disability, retirement, termination of employment without "cause" or for "good reason" as is determined by the Board, or change of control.

-13. Foreign Options and Rights
+12. Foreign Options and Rights